Rotary vane pumps

 The Fluid-o-Tech vane pumps

-Rotary vane pumps are a type of positive displacement pump.
+A rotary vane pump is a type of positive displacement pump.
 Like all positive displacement pumps, the flow rate is always directly proportional to the speed.

 Vane pumps are available with different types of vane: sliding, flexible, oscillating, rotating, and external vanes.
 The vane pumps are known for their dry-priming, easy maintenance, and good suction characteristics throughout the life of the pump.

-Despite the different configurations, most vane pumps operate according to the same general principle as described below.
+Despite the different configurations, most vane pumps operate according to the same general principle.

 A splined rotor is supported eccentrically in a cycloidal cam.
 The rotor sits close to the cam wall to form a crescent-shaped cavity.
 The rotor is sealed in the cam by two side plates.
 The vanes or blades fit into the rotor cavities.
 When the rotor rotates and fluid enters the pump, the centrifugal force, the hydraulic pressure, and/or the pushrods push the vanes towards the housing walls.
 The tight seal between the vanes, the rotor, the cam, and the side plate makes this technology powerful for good suction, which is common to the vane pumping principle.